microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 The last step is to tell vcpkg to build all your ports.
 You may have noticed that your own registry is absent from the `vcpkg-configuration.json` created a couple of steps above.
-The reason is that you want to test the version of the ports currently in the working directory as opossed to the versions published in your repository.
+The reason is that you want to test the version of the ports currently in the working directory as opposed to the versions published in your repository.

 To that goal, you need to add your registry's ports as [overlay